 I’ve never shared this before, but one of the tools we use in our own marriage financial planning is what I like to call the annual State of Our Financial Union date night.

 Today I want to go through how we turn this “address” into an actual date night, what we cover, and how to set up your own (fabulous for people who have been married for years — like us — or great financial planning for newly married couples!).

 But first up?
-Let me give this at home date night some context by giving you two pieces of solid financial advice for married couples.
+Let me give this at home date night for married couples some context by giving you two pieces of solid, best financial advice for married couples.

 Financial Advice for Married Couples – Awareness + Fun are KEY in your Finances

-An annual checkup on your finances is one of the best ways I can think of to stay on the same page about money, iron out money arguments that may or may not have surfaced yet, and get moving in the right direction.
+An annual checkup on your financial life together is one of the best ways I can think of to stay on the same page about money, iron out money arguments that may or may not have surfaced yet, and get moving in the right direction.

 But BEFORE we dive into the how of it?
 I want to make sure you know that dealing with a limited resource between two people in a way that DOESN’T make you want to flee the coop is all about raising awareness in BOTH people, and keeping things fun.